Working with Stories

 6 – The Mark Story as Ground button turns the active floor into the ground floor.
 When you select another ground floor, the elevation of the whole building changes accordingly.

-7 – Add an auto roof above current story.
+9 – Add an auto roof on the current story.
 Once a roof has been added, the function of the button turns to removing the roof.

-8 – Add an auto roof on the current story.
-Once a roof has been added, the function of the button turn to removing the roof.
+10 – Add an auto roof above current story.
+Once a roof has been added, the function of the button turns to removing the roof.

 To add a story above or below the current one, click button 4 or 5 correspondingly.